hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 * It looks like our samples **mostly separate on PC1, and can be attributed to genotype**.
  	* PC1 does only explain 33% of the variance, and as observed on the plot there are clearly other contributions to the observed variance.
-* If you look at within group variability you see the first **replicate from both WT and cKO are slightly separated from their respective groups on PC2**.
+* If you look at within-group variability you see the first **replicate from both WT and cKO are slightly separated from their respective groups on PC2**.

 If our biological factor of interest was not explained by these two components, we would want to consider coloring our data points by other aspects of the metadata to identify a covariate.
-In our case, that would be mostly technical factors (found in `metrics.csv`), but if our samples were processed in different batches, or performed on different dates; or if the samples were from tissues with different sexes or other features, these would be important features to label our plot by when looking at PCA.
+In our case, that would be mostly technical factors (found in `metrics.csv`), but if our samples were processed in different batches, or performed on different dates, or if the samples were from tissues with different sexes or other features, these would be important features to label our plot by when looking at PCA.
 We could also plot beyond the first two principal components to see if our factor was explained by these.

 ### Inter-sample correlation

 Inter-correlation analysis (ICA) is another way to look at how well samples cluster by plotting the correlation between the peak regions of the samples.

 This method is complementary to PCA, and is helpful in identifying strong patterns in a dataset and potential outliers.
 The heatmap displays **the correlation of normalized read density across all regions, for all pairwise combinations of samples** in the dataset.
 Since the difference in read density between WT and cKO are small in comparison to all peaks called, samples will generally have high correlations with each other (values higher than 0.80).
 Samples below 0.80 may indicate an outlier in your data and/or sample contamination.

-The hierarchical tree along the axes indicates which samples are more similar to each other, i.e. cluster together.
+The hierarchical tree along the axes indicates which samples are more similar to each other, i.e., cluster together.
 The color blocks at the top indicate substructure in the data, and you would expect to see your replicates cluster together as a block for each sample group.
 Our expectation would be that the samples cluster together similar to the groupings we've observed in the PCA plot.

 We can also add metadata to this plot to aid in identifying any factors explain any of the clustering on any level.